 Somerset Council carries out a number of tasks in the public interest or in the exercise of official authority vested in us and it is necessary to process your personal data in order to undertake such tasks.

 We rely on the following provision of the General Data Protection Regulation (GDPR) as the lawful basis for processing your special category data:

 - Article 9 2(g) – substantial public interest

-In order to deliver some services it may be necessary to process data which is classed as special category.
-This is information about you which, due to the nature of it, is afforded additional protections under data protection law.
+In order to deliver some services it may be necessary to process data which is classed as a special category.
+This is information about you which, due to its nature, is afforded additional protections under data protection law.
 This information may include details regarding health and disability.

 Legislation to which our legal obligations and public tasks are related include:

 - Data Sharing Code of Practice ( ICO 2012)

 - Children and Families Act 2014 (Part3)